longzero/longzero.github.io/vuepress/src/articles/2022-12-28-artificial-intelligence-can-have-biases.md

 Then I added the words “from a Vietnamese person's point of view” and that's when it started using names like Tuan and Tran.

 That is what made me think of biases.

+I asked it if it was American, because programming is largely American.
+For example, in many coding languages, colour is spelled "color".